yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - 'Store List Changes'      stores the current account list selection into memory (this does NOT save selections)

     >> You must click 'STORE LIST CHANGES' before you click simulate or exit the config screen.
-If you do not do this then your selection changes will be lost!
+If you do not do this then your selection changes could be lost!
+However, you will be asked if you want to store the changes first.

 >> DON'T FORGET TO SAVE ALL SETTINGS! (for convenience, this also stores your current account selection list too) <<